-We collect and receive the following types of information:
+In particular, we may collect the following types of personal information:

-- Information from third-party sources.
-We may receive additional information about you from the NHL and/or Member Clubs and information about you that is publicly or commercially available, and we may combine that with the information we have collected or received about you in other ways.
+Information from third-party sources.
+We may receive additional information about you from the NHL and/or Member Clubs or other third-parties and information about you that is publicly or commercially available, and we may combine that with the information we have collected or received about you in other ways.
 Also, we receive information about you when you choose to connect with social networking services while using our Services.

 2. How We Use the Information We Collect or Receive

 We may use or disclose the personal information we collect for one or more of the following purposes: